jimevins/glabels-qt-tmp/README.md

    gLabels-qt currently includes a version of the glbarcode++ library, located in the "glbarcode/" subdirectory.
-It is licensed under the GNU LESSER GENERAL PUBLIC LICENSE (LGPL); either version 3 of the License, or (at your option) any later version -- see the [glbarcode/LICENSE](glbarcode/LICENSE).
+It is licensed under the GNU LESSER GENERAL PUBLIC LICENSE (LGPL); either version 3 of the License, or (at your option) any later version.
+See [glbarcode/LICENSE](glbarcode/LICENSE).

 ### Template Database

    The XML files in the "templates/" subdirectory constitute the glabels label database.
 No copyright is claimed on the facts contained within the database and can be used for any purpose.
-The files themselves are licensed using the MIT/X license, see [templates/LICENSE](templates/LICENSE).
+The files themselves are licensed using the MIT/X license.
+See [templates/LICENSE](templates/LICENSE).